nathangobinet/armorydesbuissons/README.md

 <h4 align="center">Armory des buissons is an Arma 3 game server.
 This repository contain the new version of the <a href="armorydesbuissons.fr">website</a></h4>
 <br>

-Armory des buissons is an Arma 3 game server.
-This repository contain the new version of the website.
 This repository only contain the client of the website.
 This website uses an API which is not available at the moment (for security reasons).
 The website is built with Next.js and React.